6 Questions That Reveal Your Character’s Emotional Core

 Want help applying these questions to your own story?

-If you’d like help developing your character’s emotional arc or clarifying the heart of your story, this is one of the things I love most about developmental editing.
+If you’d like help developing your protagonist’s emotional arc or strengthening the emotional throughline of your story, this is one of the things I love most about developmental editing.
 You can learn more about my editing services here.

 Your character’s emotional journey is the heart of your story.
 When you understand it deeply, everything else, plot, pacing, worldbuilding, even magic, begins to click into place.